JJohnyy/rent-calculator/readme.md

 One of my major headeches was getting correct value to each button.
 I lost many hours attemting to work this out.
 Eventually, my mentor and tutor had to help me out.
 I was able to work it out and understand how to work with objects and arrays.
 This is part where I learned more advanced way to iterate thru array than for loop.

 When I ran test of the calculator, I quickly realized that I have to implement more variables and choices.
 So another row of buttons was added and function created to calculate another variable.
+I also added at this point another checkbox with the same thoughts as I had before.
+This finally made me feel as the calculator could work as intended.

+Another issue I encoutered was to create "active"(highlited wit horange color) - buttons with different color.
+I was, for a long time able to select them all, or none of them.
+With help of w3c schools - website, I was able to create a function which worked well and only one button was "active" when selected.
+Then I encoutered another issue and that only ONE button on entire page could be "active".
+This was solved by renaming active class and applying to other functions.

+After creating appliances() - if else function, which worked well, I added another option.
+This is where I encoutered another problem and learned what has to be added to else if statements to make this funcion work without any issues.

+Later on, as was suggested my mentor, I moved all variables and constants to top of the script.

+### Known issues

+* result button working only on click and not on keypress
+* calculating price by square meter and changing between bedrooms sometimes creates unrealistic results

+### Acknowledgements

+First of all, I would like to thank my mentor Simen ([Eventyret_mentor](https://github.com/Eventyret)) for guiding me throughout this project.
+He helped me to brainstorm about ideas which were in line with my interests.
+During the mid review, he gave me a lot of tips in order to improve my code and to implement some other features in order to make my website more user friendly.

+I want to thank our Slack community as well.
+Whenever I had a doubt, I did some research on Slack and I always found someone who has the same issue as I did.
+This helped me a lot to get to the solution sooner.

+My inspirsation I got mostly from working in rent business.
+Would love to continue working on this project to apply it at my company as I feel there are some people who would benefit from it.